-The Victory Gate of Angkor Thom
+Explore a different destination UNESCO World Heritage Site The Victory Gate of Angkor Thom

 The Victory Gate is probably the second most used gateway into Angkor Thom after the South Gate.
 Visitors leaving Angkor Thom through this Gate will be able to visit a number of significant ruins, among them Ta Prohm, Ta Keo and Banteay Kdei.